 On the MSci Sports Therapy (Equestrian) programme, teaching is a mixture of lectures, seminar sessions, and practical sessions in both a clinical, equine and sports team based environments combined with scheduled and independent learning.
-Students are also required to complete a work based placement, and there is an option to complete this as a sandwich year.
+Students are also required to complete a work based placement, and there is an option to complete this as an integrated placement year.